Part of the Product Strategy series

 Pull up your product roadmap.
 Now pull up your engineering team's sprint board.
 Now pull up your last 10 customer feature requests.

 How much overlap is there?
-In 80% of companies I audit, the answer is less than 50%.
+If you are like the teams I work with, the answer is less than half.
 The roadmap shows one reality.
 Engineering is building a different one.
 And customers are asking for a third.
+The cost is steep: teams waste 20-35% of their engineering budget building features that were never validated against current customer needs.
+I've measured this across product audits since 2020.

-This is not a planning failure.
+This is not a product strategy planning failure.
 It is a communication failure, and it is fixable.

 Why Roadmaps Lie